 How to Avoid Arguments During a Renovation

-Many arguments start because there’s a disagreement on a decision that needs to be made.
+Many arguments start because there’s a disagreement on an important decision that needs to be made.
 Well, if you’re planning a major renovation or new construction project you’ll be making constant, big, and sometimes very expensive decisions.
-So understandably, there is potential for strain on a the relationship.
+So understandably, there is potential for strain on a relationship.
 The design and construction process can be exciting experiences, but not if you’re arguing with your partner the entire time.

 We always discuss top priorities during our design consultations, since wishlist items will drive the entire project.
 What’s most important to you might not be the most important thing for your partner.
 I find that developing a list of your top three priorities can lead to some productive conversations.